StreamingFlow/d4py_workflows/tc_cross_correlation/README.md

 2. Phase 2 -- Cross-Correlation Pairs all of the stations and calculates the cross-correlation for each pair (complexity O(n2)).

-Since Phase 2 includes a statefull workflow, we are going to run this workflow with fixed mappings.
+Since Phase 2 includes a statefull workflow, we are going to run this application with **fixed mappings**.

 **Note:** By the default, this workflow runs with a short list of stations (`Copy-Uniq-OpStationList-NetworkStation.txt`).
 If you want to run the workflow with a bigger list, change it the `realtime_xcorr_input.jsn` to use `Uniq-OpStationList-NetworkStation.txt` instead.